EduardoZepeda/coffee-bytes-hugo/content/posts/diferencias-entre-select_related-y-prefetch_related-en-django/index.en.md

 ---
-title: "Differences between select_related and prefetch_related in Django"
+title: Differences between select_related and prefetch_related in Django
 date: "2022-03-09"
 categories:
-- "django"
+- django
 coverImage: "images/django-select-related-prefetch-related.jpg"
-description: "Difference and use of django's select_related and prefetch_related methods to reduce the number of queries or database queries"
+description: Differences and use of django's select_related and prefetch_related methods to reduce the number of queries or database queries
 coverImageCredits: "Image credits to ときわた: https://www.pixiv.net/en/users/5300811"
 keywords:
 - django